Meo-6531503185/Spring-MVC/firstADR.md

 </body>
 </html>
 ```
 In this example, when a request is made to "/hello", the hello() method in the HelloController class is invoked.
 It creates a Message object with the content "Hello, World!" and adds it to the model.
 The view file "hello.html" then renders this message.
-The ${message.content} syntax in the JSP file accesses the content of the Message object from the model.
+The ${message.content} syntax accesses the content of the Message object from the model.